openstack/governance/CHAIR.rst

   * During R-9 week, check "PTL and TC elections".
   * Ensure PTL and TC election schedule is prepared as per schedule mentioned in https://governance.openstack.org/tc/reference/charter.html
-  * Encourage the TC members that are not standing for [re]election to help as the election officials.

 Around TC elections
 ===================